 Personal IoT Network (PIN) provides local connectivity between PIN elements i.e. UEs and/or non-3GPP devices.
 PIN elements communicate using PIN direct communication, PIN indirect communication and the PIN-DN communication.
 The management of the PIN direct communication is out of the scope of this specification.
 For the PIN indirect communication and PIN-DN communication, the data traffic and management traffic pass via a UE acting as PIN element with Gateway Capability (PEGC).
 With the support of the PEGC registered to 5G network, the PIN Elements have access to the 5G network services and may communicate with other PIN Elements within the PIN or with the DN via 5GC.
 A PEGC may support multiple PINs.
-For each PIN, a dedicated DNN/S-NSSAI shall be configured.
+For each PIN, a dedicated DNN and S-NSSAI combination shall be configured in the UDM of PEGC supporting that PIN service via O&M.

 PIN and PIN elements are managed by specific PIN element with Management Capability (PEMC) with support of an AF, if AF deployed.
 A PIN includes at least one PEGC and at least one PEMC.
 The management of the PIN network (i.e. the management of PIN network creation, deletion and update) and PIN Element (including the management role distribution between PEMC and AF) is out of the scope of this specification.